Give gifts that enhance the outdoors experience and relish the fact that your loved one will carry your gift along on great adventures.

 A good helmet is a must-have for anyone who spends time atop a two-wheeled steed.
 Bern’s Allston offers burly protection, cool styling, and plenty of ventilation.

-This tent packs light, pitches quick, and withstands heavy use and variable weather.
-That’s all you can ask for in a tent.
-We’ve tested the two-person Dagger with Pawprint for more than 250 nights and found it durable, comfortable, and easy to use.
+This tent packs light, pitches quickly, and withstands heavy use and variable weather.
+And with the integrated string lights, you don’t have to worry about fumbling to find a headlamp.
+We’ve tested this tent for more than 250 nights and found it durable, comfortable, and easy to use.

 Everyone needs a good knife.
-Choose one from LT Wright, and you’ll have a gift that lasts a lifetime and can be passed on for generations to come.
+Choose one from Helle, and you’ll have a gift that lasts a lifetime and can be passed on for generations to come.
 It fits nicely in the hand, maintains a sharp edge, and comes with a well-made leather sheath.